runwayml/learn/docs/README.md

 ### Getting Started

 Welcome!
-We are excited to have you here. - If this is your first time using Runway, you can start with our [installation guide](/#/getting-started/installation) and our brief [intro to machine learning](/#/getting-started/intro-to-machine-learning).

-Learn how to run and use model with the [tutorials guide.](/#/tutorials/tutorial_t2i).
+We are excited to have you here.
+If this is your first time using Runway, starting with our [installation guide](/#/getting-started/installation) might be a good idea.
+Also, be sure to check our brief [intro to machine learning](/#/getting-started/intro-to-machine-learning).
+Once you have installed Runway, learn  how to run and use model with the [tutorials guide.](/#/tutorials/tutorial_t2i).

-Learn how to add models to Runway with the [importing model](/#/how-to/importing) guide.
+If you are interested in addding models, learn how to add models to Runway with the [importing model](/#/how-to/importing) guide.

 ### Join our community